'Your Body Being Used': Where Prisoners Who Can't Vote Fill Voting Districts

 A piecemeal approach

-In May, Nevada and Washington joined a total of six states — including California, Delaware, Maryland and New York — that have passed laws since 2010 requiring relocating prisoners' numbers from where they're incarcerated to their last known home addresses for redistricting.
+In May, Nevada and Washington joined California, Delaware, Maryland and New York in passing laws since 2010 requiring relocating prisoners' numbers from where they're incarcerated to their last known home addresses for redistricting.

 After the 2020 census, the bureau is planning to help those states recalculate their counts in time for redistricting by releasing data about incarcerated people earlier than it did after the 2010 count.